lehelkovach/osl-agent-prototype/README.md

 - Swap mocks for real task/calendar backends and add persistence for non-embedding fields.
 - Harden Playwright/Appium paths with retries, logging, and timeouts.
 - Add a ChatGPT + Playwright flow that streams DOM HTML plus screenshot, then issues follow-up clicks/fills driven by LLM function calls.
+- Add native Arango vector indexes / AQL scoring to avoid client-side cosine when Arango is available.